-But before you decide to take your four-legged friend to work with you, here’s a list of pros and cons to consider.
+But before you decide to take your dog to work with you, here’s a list of pros and cons to consider.

 The Benefits of Having Dogs in the Workplace

-Promotes positive interaction: Pets can be a point of common interest and can get co-workers talking to each in a friendly way.
+- Promotes positive interaction: Pets can be a point of common interest and can get co-workers talking to each other in a friendly way.

-Decreases pet care costs: If you typically put your canine companion in doggy daycare or hire a dog walker, bringing your pet to work is a huge money saver.
+- Decreases pet care costs: If you typically put your dog in doggy daycare or hire a dog walker during the workday, bringing your pet to work is a huge money saver.

 Disadvantages of a Dog-Friendly Workplace

-Distractions: Dogs barking, whining, and snoring in the middle of the office can be very annoying and disruptive.
-You should only bring a dog to work that is well trained and housebroken.
+- Distractions: Dogs barking, whining, and snoring in the middle of the office can be annoying and disruptive to co-workers.
+You should only bring a dog to work that is well-trained and housebroken.

-Time requirements: It may be difficult to find time to give your dog the potty breaks he needs when you’re constantly running to meetings or trying to meet a deadline.
+- Time requirements: It may be difficult to find time to give your dog the potty breaks they need when you’re constantly running to meetings or trying to meet a deadline.

-Ultimately, deciding whether or not to bring your dog to the office depends on a number of different factors.
+Ultimately, deciding whether to bring your dog to the office depends on a number of different factors.
 It’s important to weigh every pro and con before you show up with your canine companion in tow.
-And, of course, first check with your employer to make sure your pup is even allowed on the premises!
+And, of course, first check with your employer to make sure your dog is allowed on the premises.